xcesco/vanadio/README.md

-# vanadio
+# Vanadio
-Jasper Report on Android
+We wanto to use the Jasper Report (JRXML files) on Android.
+No iText needed.
+Only native PdfDocument!